Fundy Ocean Research Centre for Energy: DP Energy

 In 2021, Irish based developer DP Energy planned to deploy six 1.5 MW Andrtiz Hammerfest Hydro turbines at FORCE in the Uisce Tapa Irish-Gaelic for "fast flowing water".
 This type of turbine was used at the MeyGen project in Scotland.
 DP Energy partnered with Chubu Electric Power Company and Kawasaki Kisen Kaisha (K Line).
-In 2021, The first phase of three turbines was expected to be installed "in 2023", but the project appears to have stalled.
+In 2021, the first phase of three turbines was expected to be installed "in 2023", but the project appears to have stalled.

 The project secured a power purchase agreement, at a rate of $530 per MWh for 15 years, as part of Nova Scotia's Marine Renewable Energy Act.
 It reportedly also received a $29.75m grant from Natural Resources Canada.

 Eauclaire Tidal

 In December 2023, project developer Eauclaire Tidal announced they planned to deploy a 2.4 MW Orbital Marine Power O2-X turbine at FORCE, pending regulatory approvals from the Canadian Department of Fisheries and Oceans.

+In November 2025, the project was expanded to include an additional two berths at FORCE, giving a total expected capacity of 16.5 MW.
+The electrical connection rights are accompanied by 15-year power purchase agreements with Nova Scotia Power, awarded following a competitive tendering process.
+Also in November, Fisheries and Oceans Canada issued authorisation under the Fisheries Act for the first three turbines to be deployed in a staged approach, starting with a single device.
+Following environmental monitoring and analysis, additional turbines can be added.